PilarM0ntes/sql-challenge/README.md

 - List all employees in the Sales department, including their employee number, last name, first name, and department name.
 - List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.
 - In descending order, list the frequency count of employee last names, i.e., how many employees share each last name

+## Bonus Activity
+This project includes a bonus activity.
+Using a jupyter notebook, the project imports the SQL database into Pandas with the following objectives:
+- Create a histogram to visualize the most common salary ranges for employees.
+- Create a bar chart of average salary by title.